earthpyy/earthpyy/README.md

 # Facts

-- 🍎 macOS Lover
+- 🍎 Apple fan
 - ⚫️ Dark mode preferred
-- 👨‍💻 I’m currently working at [@C0D1UM](https://github.com/C0D1UM) as a Software Consultant
+- 👨‍💻 I’m currently working at [@C0D1UM](https://github.com/C0D1UM) as a Senior Software Development Consultant II
-- 🌱 I'm currently interesting in Web Application Development, DevOps, Data Engineering, and Automation!
+- 🌱 Interesting in Web Application Development, DevSecOps, and automation.
-- 🏠 I'm living in Bangkok, but my home town is in Khon Kaen, Thailand.
+- 🏠 Living in Bangkok.
+Born in Khon Kaen, Thailand.
-- 🎓 I was studied in Computer Engineering at King Mongkut's Institute of Technology Ladkrabang, Bangkok, Thailand.
+- 🎓 Graduated in Computer Engineering from King Mongkut's Institute of Technology Ladkrabang, Bangkok.
-- 🤔 My hobby was coding, but after getting a full-time coding job, I'm not sure what is my hobby anymore lol.
-- 📫 You can reach me at [earthpyy.me](https://earthpyy.me).
+- 📫 You can reach me at [earthpyy.me](https://earthpyy.me)!

 # Stacks